January 5, 2011

-When I was younger my friend Myron said, "Moshe, you realize you are a control freak?"
-Truth is I had not.
+When I was younger, my friend Myron J. Said "Moshe, you realize you are a control freak?"
+No, I had not.
 As I though about I realized there was some truth to what he was saying.
-Over the years I have worked to balance my need for order, control and discipline in my life with the understanding that no matter what we do, we humans will never be in total control.
+Over the years I have worked to balance my need for order, control and discipline in my life with the understanding that no matter what we do, we humans will can never have total control.
 There are greater powers out there, great forces beyond our control.
-There is strength and wisdom in knowing when to let things be, to relinquish control.
+There is strength and wisdom in knowing when to let go, let things be, relinquish control.

 I have learned not to control the people in my life.
-I certainly cannot control the events surrounding me; the stock market, the dollar shekel exchange rate, the world economy.
+I certainly cannot control the events surrounding me; the stock market, the dollar Shekel exchange rate, the world economy.
 I do still try to maintain some control over my own life as I need the stability and security that control affords.
 More control means less reliance on others who may not live up to my expectations and needs.

 With IKI, Israeli Krav International, these control issues become very important.
-Most of our members are veteran instructors with established schools of their own.
+Most our members are veteran instructors with established schools of their own.
 For those who want guidance, I am here for you.
-For those who want to be left alone I try to live by "The government that governs least; governs best."
+For those who want to be left alone, I try to live my "The government that governs least, governs best."

 Moshe Katz with Gary Hodges, Jr, in Virginia, USA, Gary is one of our talented, innovative and loyal instructors

-I want everyone to learn gun techniques and I teach these straight from your first lesson.
+I want everyone to learn gun techniques and I teach these straight from your first lessons.
 Other instructors feel that their students are not ready for that yet.
-They prefer to spend a few months on grab defenses, strikes, and conditioning.
+The prefer to spend a few months on grab defense, strikes and conditioning.
 That is fine.
-These instructors feel that their students might be taken aback at seeing a gun during their first lesson.
-Who am I to judge?
+These instructors feel that their students might be taken aback at seeing a gun pointed at them during their first lesson.
+I leave that up to their direct instructor.

 Some members feel I do not exercise enough central control.
 They want lesson plans.
 If so please contact me and I will work with you for a plan that best suites your students.
 I will need to know some information about them and then we can work together.